terramate-io/terramate/docs/project-config.md

 Terramate does not depend on user configuration and comes with a set of sensible defaults.

-Configurations are valid projec-wide and can be defined only once at the project root.
+Configurations are valid project-wide and can be defined only once at the project root.

 All project configurations are defined within the `terramate` block.